MaurizioFD/MaurizioFD.github.io/_pages/cv.md

 ACE accreditation of engineering courses (<u><a href="https://www.quacing.it/" target="_blank">QUACING</a></u>).

 * 2016, 2018: Teacher in a training course on the Italian model for the accreditation of universities and a simulation of in-site visit by an accreditation commission at Università di Verona and Politecnico di Milano.
-Teacher in a training course aimed at future evalaution experts, student profile, at ANVUR.
+Teacher in a training course aimed at future accreditation experts, student profile, at ANVUR.